 - Project Evaluation;

-- Exploration; and
+- · Exploration; and

-- Reconciling.
+- · Reconciling.

-The values under the 'Reconciling' grouping above relate to the present value discount of the \$10M Unitisation agreement (refer to Note 15), the impairment of the loan and convertible note (refer to Note 7) and impairment of available for sale financial assets.
+The values under the 'Reconciling' grouping above relate to the present value discount of the \$10M Unitisation agreement and \$6M interest free loan(refer to Note 15), the impairment of the Strateco loan and convertible note (refer note 7), and impairment of available for sale financial assets.